jobapis/jobs-multi/README.md

 $jobs = $client->getAllJobs();
 ```

-The `get<Provider>Jobs()` methods will return a [Collection](https://github.com/jobapis/jobs-common/blob/master/src/Collection.php) of [Job](https://github.com/jobapis/jobs-common/blob/master/src/Job.php) objects, while the `getAllJobs()` method will return an array of these collections with keys for each API provider.
+The `getJobsByProvider` and `getAllJobs` methods will return a [Collection](https://github.com/jobapis/jobs-common/blob/master/src/Collection.php) of [Job](https://github.com/jobapis/jobs-common/blob/master/src/Job.php) objects.

+## Important Methods

+- `setProviders($providers)` Set the providers you want to use (see example above) with default and required parameters for each.
+- `setKeyword($keyword)` Set the search string.
+- `setLocation($location)` Set the location string.
+Should be in the format "City, ST".
+- `setPage($pageNumber, $perPage)` Set the results page options.
+- `getAllJobs($options)` Get a collection of jobs from all providers set above.
+- `getJobsByProvider($provider, $options)` Get a collection of jobs from a single provider by name.
+The provider must be in the array of providers.

 ## Supported APIs